As migrant caravan continues north, some debate staying or moving forward

-TAPACHULA, Mexico — About 7,000 migrants, including many who crossed the Guatemala-Mexico border last week, woke up in a Tapachula park Monday morning after the little amount of belongings many brought with them were soaked due to overnight rains.
+TAPACHULA, Mexico — About 7,000 migrants, including many who crossed the Guatemala-Mexico border last week, woke up in a Tapachula park Monday morning to find that the little amount of belongings they had brought with them were soaked in overnight rains.

-While local donations and aid from the Mexican Red Cross can slightly make up for what they have lost on the way, the migrants have a bigger concern to address: whether to stay in Mexico or continue traveling towards the United States.
+While donations and aid from the Mexican Red Cross can make up for some of what they have lost on the way, the migrants have a bigger concern to address: whether to stay in Mexico or continue traveling toward the United States.
 Either way, their goal is to seek refuge.

-For some in the caravan, the question is whether to stay in the southern part of Mexico where they spent the night or continue the arduous walk north towards the U.S.- Mexico border.
+For some in the caravan, the question is whether to stay in the southern part of Mexico where they spent the night or continue the arduous walk north toward the U.S.-Mexico border.

 One mother was debating whether to stay behind and return to Honduras.
 The journey was too dangerous, she felt.